To BE

 In these examples, to be is used as a modal verb to express an obligation, necessity, or expectation.

-Note that to be is conjugated to match the subject of the sentence, and is followed by an infinitive without to.
+Note that to be is conjugated to match the subject of the sentence and is followed by an infinitive without to.

-To be and modal verbs: going to or will
+To be with going to or will

 To be can also be used in combination with other modal verbs like going to or will to express future plans or intentions, as in:

-She will be arriving at the airport at 5 PM.
+She will be arriving at the airport at 5 p.m.

-In these examples, to be is used to indicate future plans, and is combined with other modal verbs to form a future tense construction.
+In these examples, to be is used to indicate future plans and is combined with other modal verbs to form a future tense construction.

-Click here Auxiliary Verbs: to have
+Auxiliary Verbs: to have

-Click here Auxiliary Verbs
+Auxiliary Verbs

-Click here Auxiliary and Modal verbs
+Auxiliary and Modal verbs